moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 ### Problem Setting

-You are given an user-land program written in Rust that utilize a strange data structure `BrandedVec`.
-The application itself is very simple menu application where you can add notes, remove notes, modify notes, "pin" notes, etc.
+You are given a user-land program written in Rust that utilizes a strange data structure `BrandedVec`.
+The application itself is a simple menu application where you can add notes, remove notes, modify notes, "pin" notes, etc.

 ```
 $ nc localhost 40007